 Californian coastal redwoods (Sequoia sempervirens) are also gaining in popularity as timber trees in certain areas of New Zealand, and may have export potential, but they are slower to mature and need up to 60 years to develop to millable size.

 For a useful series of case studies involving a wide variety of plantings in New Zealand, see the Farm Forestry Association's website at this location.
-They also provide a comprehensive list of timber tree species here.
 If your interests include producing an edible crop as well as wood, the Tree Crops Association's resources site is full of helpful information, particularly in the 'crops' subsection.

 A final consideration is having a mix of wood that provides good burning properties, since you will almost certainly use some of it for home heating purposes.
 For a general explanation of heat units as related to firewood, see here.
 Maxine recommends having a variety of woods with a mix of high and low heat units.
 Trees providing high heat output include Robinia, which comes literally with fish-hooks – it is covered in enormous thorns and tends to sucker, so Maxine suggests steering clear of it.
 Less intimidating varieties include acacias and tagasaste (tree lucerne), which are both legumes and therefore fix nitrogen.
 Tagasaste also provides good fodder for stock and attracts bees and kereru, serving several useful functions at once.
 Low heat units are provided by trees like pine and willow, so a mix of many varieties spread around the farm in accessible positions is highly desirable.